Tim Robinson: Career

 Robinson toured with Second City Detroit's touring company, then joined Second City Chicago.
 He has also performed at the iO Theater and Just for Laughs.
 He filmed a 2011 television pilot for Comedy Central called My Mans, but the show was not picked up by the network.
 In 2012, he was cast as a series regular in the unaired CBS sitcom Friend Me.
 In September 2012, he made his debut as a featured performer on Saturday Night Live.
 A year later, it was announced that he would work on the writing staff rather than continue being a performer, making him the second SNL cast member (after Brian Doyle-Murray) to go from performer to staff writer and the first SNL performer to become a writer after originally being cast solely as a performer.
-His celebrity impressions on the show included Ben Bailey and Bill Cowher, and he also portrayed the reoccurring character Carl, an elderly retail worker who would always get insulted by Niff (Bobby Moynihan) and Dana (Cecily Strong).
+His celebrity impressions on the show included Ben Bailey and Bill Cowher, and he also portrayed the recurring character Carl, an elderly retail worker who would always get insulted by Niff (Bobby Moynihan) and Dana (Cecily Strong).

 Robinson has appeared twice on late-night NBC talk show Late Night with Seth Meyers as Dale, who acts as host Seth Meyers' "emergency sidekick."
 His first appearance was during the "Next Week's News" sketch on February 28, 2014, and his second appearance was during the "Celebrity Drunk Texts" sketch on April 8, 2014.
 In 2016, he wrote and appeared in his own episode of the sketch comedy show Netflix Presents: The Characters.
-He is also the co-creator and co-star of Detroiters, along with fellow Detroit native and frequent collaborator Sam Richardson.
+He is also the co-creator and co-star of Detroiters, along with fellow Detroit native and best friend Sam Richardson.
 The show premiered on Comedy Central in February 2017.
 In April 2017, he guest starred on Fox's Making History as Al Capone.

-In 2018, Netflix green-lit I Think You Should Leave with Tim Robinson, a sketch comedy series created by and starring Robinson and produced by the members of The Lonely Island.
+In 2018, Netflix commissioned I Think You Should Leave with Tim Robinson, a sketch comedy series created by and starring Robinson and produced by the members of The Lonely Island.
 It premiered in April 2019 and received critical acclaim, as did its second season, which premiered in July 2021.

-In 2022, Robinson won the Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series for his work on I Think You Should Leave.
+The series was renewed for a third season in May 2022, which premiered on May 30, 2023.
+In 2022 and 2023, Robinson won the Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series for his work on I Think You Should Leave.

+Robinson voiced Creature, the player character's grenade launcher, in the first-person shooter video game High on Life (2022).

+In early 2025, Robinson starred in Friendship, a dark comedy directed by Andrew DeYoung in his feature debut.
+The film premiered at the 2024 Toronto International Film Festival and was acquired by A24 for U.S. distribution.
+It had a limited theatrical release on May 9, 2025, followed by a wider release on May 23.
+On October 12, 2025, HBO premiered The Chair Company.
+Robinson and Zach Kanin are credited as creators and producers, with Robinson starring in the comedy thriller.